About relations

 A relation is a characteristic that shows how assets are related to one another.
 The relation type defines which asset types can be related and which connections can exist between the asset types.

-• Derived relations: Shows how one asset is related to another asset that is multiple relations away.
-Derived relations are available only if the Derived relation support setting in Collibra Console is activated.
+Derived Shows how one asset is related to another asset that is multiple relations away.
+The Derived Relations feature is available only in the latest user interface, and only if the Derived relation support setting in Collibra Console is activated.

 The following table describes the differences between explicit and derived relations.